 Chassis Cluster Management Interfaces

-Management interfaces are the primary interfaces for accessing the device remotely.
-Typically, a management interface is not connected to the in-band network, but is connected instead to the device's internal network.
-Through a management interface you can access the device over the network using utilities such as ssh and telnet and configure the device from anywhere, regardless of its physical location.
-SNMP can use the management interface to gather statistics from the device.
-A management interface enables authorized users and management systems connect to the device over the network.
+Management interfaces are the primary means of remotely accessing a device.
+Typically, a management interface is not connected to the in-band network; instead, it is connected to the device's internal management network.
+Through a management interface, you can access and configure the device over the network using utilities such as SSH and Telnet, regardless of the device's physical location.
+SNMP can also use the management interface to collect statistics from the device.
+Management interfaces allow authorized users and management systems to connect to and manage the device over the network.

-Some SRX Series Firewalls have a dedicated management port on the front panel.
-For other types of platforms, you can configure a management interface on one of the network interfaces.
-This interface can be dedicated to management or shared with other traffic.
-Before users can access the management interface, you must configure it.
-Information required to set up the management interface includes its IP address and prefix.
-In many types of Junos OS devices (or recommended configurations), it is not possible to route traffic between the management interface and the other ports.
-Therefore, you must select an IP address in a separate (logical) network, with a separate prefix (netmask).
+Some Firewalls have a dedicated management port on the front panel.
+On other platforms, you can configure a management interface on one of the network interfaces.
+This interface can be dedicated solely to management traffic or shared with other traffic.
+Before users can access the management interface, it must be configured.
+Required configuration information includes the IP address and prefix.

 This example shows how to provide network management access to a chassis cluster.